gbdev/pandocs/content/SGB_Functions.md

 functions with the ending \_TRN, this function does not use the usual one-shot 4KBytes VRAM transfer method.
-Instead, when enabled (below execute bit set), data is permanently (each frame) read out from the lower character line of the gameboy screen.
-To suppress garbage on the display, the lower line is masked, and only the upper 20x17 characters of the gameboy window are used - the masking method is unknwon - frozen, black, or recommended to be covered by the SGB border, or else ???
+Instead, when enabled (below execute bit set), data is permanently (each frame) read out from the lower character line of the Game Boy screen.
+To suppress garbage on the display, the lower line is masked, and only the upper 20x17 characters of the Game Boy window are used - the masking method is unknwon - frozen, black, or recommended to be covered by the SGB border, or else ???
 Also, when the function is enabled, \"system attract mode is not performed\" - whatever that means ???